clockworkgr/bitshares-witness-monitor/README.md

 - `/start`: Introduction message.
 - `/help`: Get the list of available commands.
-- `/stats`: Return the current configuration and statistics of the monitoring session.
+- `/stats`: Return the current statistics of the monitoring session.
+- `/settings`: Display current configuration.
 - `/switch`: IMMEDIATELY update your signing key to the new available signing key.
 - `/signing_keys <BTS_public_signing_key1> <BTS_public_signing_key2>`: Set a new list of public keys.
 - `/new_node wss://<api_node_url>`: Set a new API node to connect to.